PointCloudLibrary/pcl/doc/tutorials/content/writing_new_classes.rst

 bilateral.hpp
 =============

-There's two methods that we need to implement here, namely `applyFilter` and `computePointWeight`.
+There're two methods that we need to implement here, namely `applyFilter` and `computePointWeight`.

 .. code-block:: cpp